Nursing Education

 Admission Requirements

-For this program, the following documentation is required and must be provided prior to course registration:
+In order to be eligible for this post-master's certificate, the following documentation is required and must be provided prior to course registration:

 • Official transcripts showing a conferred Master of Science in Nursing degree from an accredited program or a BSN degree in nursing and master’s degree in a closely related field